olivier-kozak/InlineResources/README.md

 * One is based on pure CMake,
 * One is based on Python.

-The later will be used whenever Python 2.7 (or greater) is available on the system.
+The later will be used whenever Python 2.7 (or greater) is available on your system.
 If not, *InlineResources* will fall back to the pure CMake generator, which works everywhere at the cost of being much slower.
 For small resources, this does not really matter, but for bigger resources (e.g. images), it can be so slow that it becomes unusable.

 In that case, the solution is to install Python 2.7 (or greater) to take advantage of the faster Python generator.